joshuadev0104/Chat/README.md

 3. [Webpack](https://webpack.github.io/) for bundling
 4. [Socket.io](http://socket.io/) for real-time communication
 5. [Cosmic JS](https://cosmicjs.com) for saving and returning messages from a cloud-hosted API

-The following dev tools are used:

-1. [ESLint](http://eslint.org/) to make sure our code is consistent
-2. [React Hot Loader](https://github.com/gaearon/react-hot-loader) for instant updates on save

 ### Install
 Run the following commands to install the app: